devlooped/nugetizer/README.md

 ### ProjectReference

 Unlike SDK Pack that [considers project references as package references by default](https://docs.microsoft.com/en-us/nuget/reference/msbuild-targets#project-to-project-references), NuGetizer has an explicit contract between projects: the `GetPackageContents` target.
 This target is invoked when packing project references, and it returns whatever the referenced project exposes as package contents (including the inference rules above).
-If the project is *packable* (that is, it produces a package, denoted by the presence of a `PackageId` property), it will be packed as a dependency/package reference instead.
+If the project is *packable* (that is, it produces a package, denoted by the presence of a `PackageId` property or `IsPackable=true`, for compatibility with SDK Pack), it will be packed as a dependency/package reference instead.

 This means that by default, things Just Work: if you reference a library with no `PackageId`, it becomes part of whatever output your main project produces (analyzer, tools, plain lib).
 The moment you decide you want to make it a package on its own, you add the required metadata properties to that project and it automatically becomes a dependency instead.